 13.3.
 If suitable, the new text shall be presented at the next Annual General Assembly, for approval.

 13.4.
-The amendments proposed and the related amended draft text shall be transmitted by the Secretary or, if existing, by the Executive Secretariat to all members, at least ninety days before the date of the General Assembly.
+The amendments proposed and the related amended draft text shall be transmitted by the Secretary or, if existing, by the Executive Secretariat to all members, at least sixty days before the date of the General Assembly.
+Changes to the amendments, as proposed by Board members, shall be submitted in the following thirty days, and the last version of the draft shall be prepared at least thirty days before the date of the General Assembly.

 13.5.
-During the thirty days following the transmission of the amended draft text all member can propose other amendments, corrections, or modifications of the text proposed.
+During the thirty days following the transmission of the last version of the amended draft text (i.e., in the thirty days before the General Assembly) all member can propose other amendments, corrections, or modifications of the text proposed.
 The Board shall evaluate opportunity and non-contradictoriness of the different propositions, and will define a definitive version.
 Refusal of a proposition, because of inopportunity or contradictoriness, will be motivated and issued to the proposing member.

 13.7.
 The amended text shall be voted during the General Assembly and approved by two thirds of the present members with power of vote.

 13.8.
-The approved text is promptly issued by the Secretary or, if existing, by the Executive Secretariat to all members, and shall become effective the day after transmission.
+The approved text is promptly issued by the Secretary or, if existing, by the Executive Secretariat to all members, and shall become effective the day after transmissio